opl-/beatsaber-http-status/protocol.md

 Fired when a note is spawned.

-Contains only the `performance` property of [Status object](#status-object).

-Contains the `noteCut` property as described in [Note cut object](#note-cut-object).
+Contains only the `noteCut` property as described in [Note cut object](#note-cut-object).
 Only the properties describing the note data will be set, leaving the cut and swing related properties with their default values.

 ### `noteCut` event